airflow-helm/charts/charts/airflow/docs/faq/monitoring/scheduler-liveness-probe.md

     failureThreshold: 5
 ```

-## Scheduler "Task Creation Check"

 > 🟥 __Warning__ 🟥
 >
-> A scheduler can have a ["heartbeat"](#scheduler-heartbeat-check) but be deadlocked such that it's unable to schedule new tasks,
+> A scheduler can have a "heartbeat" but be deadlocked such that it's unable to schedule new tasks,
-> we provide the `scheduler.livenessProbe.taskCreationCheck.*` values to configure a probe that automatically restarts the scheduler in these cases.
+> the ["task creation check"](#scheduler-task-creation-check) should detect these situations and force a scheduler restart.
 >
-> Known Deadlock Bugs:
->
 > - https://github.com/apache/airflow/issues/7935 - patched in airflow `2.0.2`
 > - https://github.com/apache/airflow/issues/15938 - patched in airflow `2.1.1`

+## Scheduler "Task Creation Check"

 The liveness probe can additionally check if the Scheduler is creating new [tasks](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) as an indication of its health.
 This check works by ensuring that the most recent `LocalTaskJob` had a `start_date` no more than `scheduler.livenessProbe.taskCreationCheck.thresholdSeconds` seconds ago.